-It is a fascinating thing to see how much has changed in a century, whether it is on filmmaking or sports.
-The Games of the V Olympiad Stockholm 1912 gives us a glimpse into a now-vanished world, one that seems downright amusing at times.
+It is a fascinating thing to see how much filmmaking and sports has changed in a century.
+The Games of the V Olympiad Stockholm, 1912 gives us a glimpse into a now-vanished world, one that seems downright amusing at times.

 Who knew that tug-of-war was once an Olympic event?

-One of the curiosities of the film is the tug-of-war between the British and the Swedish team.
+One of the curiosities now is the tug-of-war between the British and the Swedish.
 The idea that a game usually played by children was once something that could get one an Olympic gold medal is almost sweet.
 However, as tempting as it might be to almost mock how sports was played a century ago, The Games of the V Olympiad were still built on athleticism.

-During the marathon, we see the winner, South Africa's Ken McArthur, clearly exhausted, slightly stumbling and requiring men to hold him up on either side when being filmed for a formal pose.
-We also see the women's diving taking place during a rainstorm, showing that the swimming events took place in the outdoors.
+During the marathon, we see the winner (South Africa's Ken McArthur), clearly exhausted, slightly stumbling and requiring men to hold him up on either side when being filmed for a formal pose.
+We also see the women's diving taking place in the outdoors during a rainstorm.

 We also see some extraordinary moments that are now unthinkable but at the time were quite natural.
-For example, one high jumper participated wearing a hat.
-The gymnastic display from the Russian Empire looked more like a ballet performed for an Opening Ceremonies.
+There's for example a high jumper wearing a hat.
+The Russian Empire gymnastic display looked more like a ballet performed for an Opening Ceremonies.
 The title cards during that marathon inform us that at the turn, runners stopped for water, lemonade, and tea.

 We can see the more relaxed nature of the Stockholm Games and of society at the time when the Royal Family went to officially open the Games.
 As the monarch and his family paraded through the streets, we see the streets generally open as the carriages pass by, with bicycles and pedestrians able to weave past and around and with a modicum of security.
 We also see that athletes did not just get medals, but cups and even busts offered by various monarchical houses.

-However, for the most part, The Games of the V Olympiad is more interesting as a historic document to a time where the Olympics seemed a jollier, more convivial affair.
-It looked like everyone participating, athletes and spectators, were actually having fun.
-His Majesty King Gustav V seemed to be having fun, his method of essentially slapping on the laurel crowns on the male winners proving quite amusing.
+For the most part, The Games of the V Olympiad is more interesting as a historic document to a time where the Olympics seemed a jollier, more convivial affair.
+It looked like everyone participating: athletes, spectators even Sweden's King Gustav V seemed to be having fun.

 The most impressive thing about The Games of the V Olympiad is the clear picture and sharp quality of the print.
 The restoration of the various films to create this long film is among the best I have ever seen.
 It is a wildly impressive restoration, with the images so clear and focused it almost looks as if it were shot today versus over a century ago.